 There are other forms of food preservation and cooking techniques that can have botulism risks.
 I know this is something that often surprises people, but if you're making and storing food at home, these are important things to know and understand so you don't make these mistakes yourself.

-I've discussed the science of home food preservation before, as well as the nine different methods of food preservation, what you don't know about the USDA canning safety rules, and canning myths you should be aware of.
+I've discussed the science of home food preservation before, as well as the nine different methods of food preservation, what you don't know about the USDA canning safety rules, whether it is safe to can previously frozen food, and canning myths you should be aware of.
 So be sure to check out those posts for more information.

 Everything Worth Preserving